kenwer/detectorist/README.md

 *   Allows to **save cropped copies** that isolates detected objects.
 *   **Configurable aspect ratio for cropping:** with 3:2, 4:4, 16:9, plus support for padding.

+## AI model info
+* The `fish-detect-2025-09-11` model has been trained for 150 epochs on 863 images of fish.
+  * Class name mapping: `[0]: 'Bee'` (a single-class detector).
+* The `bee-detect-2025-09-10` model has been trained for 150 epochs on 171 images of bees.
+  * Class name mapping: `[0]: 'Fish'` (a single-class detector).
+* Both models use:
+  * an image input image size of 1024px (larger images are downscaled automatically).
+  * largest detection stride of 32 (the model’s coarsest feature map is 32× smaller than the input spatial resolution).
+  * 3 input channels (RGB).

 ## Usage

 ### Download